eliz79/Recruitment-and-Selection/README.rst

 ```````````
 Filtering the candidates with passing score:
 ````````````````````````````````````````````
-Given that the date for next target is approaching, when I import the list of data with names and exam scores, then the candidates with score less than 70 are filtered out
+Given that the date for next target is approaching, when I click input button the list with names and exam scores is imported, then the candidates with score less than 70 are filtered out

 Scenario: 2
 ```````````
 Background Checks and Salary:
 `````````````````````````````
-When the candidates are filtered out, I would then perform background checks and salary negotiations.
-Candidates having passed the background checks and salary negotiations are added in the final list
+Given that the candidates are filtered out, when I  perform background checks and salary negotiations, then the candidates having passed the background checks and salary negotiations are added to list for next step.

 Scenario: 3
 ````````````
 Sorting the final list:
 ```````````````````````
-Given that the candidates are selected for final stage, I would sort them with their exam scores.
+Given that the candidates are selected for final stage, when I  would click the sort button, then they will be  sorted into the final list with their exam scores.